ConradKent/openvr_headset_ros/README.md

 See the repository commit history, and/or: https://github.com/zhenyushi/vrui_mdf

 ### OpenVR_ros
-The tracking code is heavily inspired by/adopted from OpenVR_ros
+The tracking code is heavily inspired by/adopted from OpenVR_ros.